- When: October 12-15, 2023, Thursday afternoon through Sunday lunch.

 - Where: Turkey Hill Ranch Bible Camp, a campground facility located in the Ozark foothills between Jefferson City and Rolla, Missouri.

 - Fellowship.
 Saints will have abundant, relaxed opportunities to meet one another and share in the things of Christ.
 We look forward to renewing old friendships, beginning new ones, and strengthening bonds between Gospel-centered churches.

 - Worship.
 We'll have the joy of praising our glorious Lord with a diverse mix of fellow believers, experiencing, we hope, a sweet taste of "heaven on earth".

 - Preaching.
 We'll be encouraged and challenged by sound Biblical teaching from a variety of gifted speakers.

 - Refreshment.
 All who attend should enjoy a pleasant vacation experience in a beautiful natural setting.

 - Who: Whoever wishes to seek the Lord and fellowship with His people.

 - Why: For the glory of God and the advancement of Christ's kingdom.

 About the Turkey Hill Ranch Bible Camp facility

-- The campground is located on 750 partially-wooded acres in the foothills of the Ozarks.
-The land slopes down toward the Gasconade River, which runs along the property's east border.
-Also on the property are a working 40-head horse farm, houses for the Camp's full-time staff, and a five-acre lake for boating and (catch-and-release) fishing.
+- The campground is located on 750 partially-wooded acres in the foothills of the Ozarks along the Gasconade River.
+The property includes a horse farm and a five-acre lake for boating and (catch-and-release) fishing.